Hagfish

 When I met my 81-year-old friend’s son, I was attracted to his dry sense of humor and his green eyes.

-We connected over social media, then connected more due to a shared love for French cooking and Ricky Gervais.
+We connected over social media, connected more due to a shared love for French cooking and Ricky Gervais.

 There’s nothing more arrogant than praying to a god who didn't stop the Holocaust, thinking he’ll help you find your car keys, he posted.